-Grace Missions is called to impact our world with the love of God in the Gospel and through the gifts God has graciously given us.
+Grace Missions is called to impact our world with the love of God shown in the Gospel of Jesus Christ and through the gifts God has graciously given us.

 Juan Carlos likes to say he is Mexican by birth and blood, American by citizenship, and a Texan by the grace of God.
 He moved to Houston in 1996 to attend Rice University, where he attained bachelor’s and master’s degrees in electrical engineering.
 After working in the semiconductor industry for nine years, he sensed a call to ministry and attended Westminster Seminary in Philadelphia.
 There he attained a Master of Divinity in 2012 and then accepted a call as an assistant pastor at Christ the King Presbyterian Church in Houston.
 In early 2015 he became the RUF campus minister at Rice University.
 Juan Carlos is married to his high school sweetheart, Samara.
 Juan Carlos and Samara are blessed to have three children: Santiago Daniel, Karenina Valeska and Juan Andrés.